Up or Down: All You Need to Know About Bull and Bear Markets

 A bull market

 A bull market is an uptrend primarily characterized by favorable economic conditions.
-This is a period of rising when investors’ confidence in the market strengthens, and prices of digital currencies increase.
+This is a period of rising when investors’ confidence in the market strengthens, and cryptocurrency prices increase.

 Unlike the traditional financial sector, the increase in cryptocurrency prices is more rapid.
 A 40% growth in a few days is completely normal for the crypto market.
 Yet, increasing prices by 2-3 times is also possible, especially regarding popular cryptocurrencies.